MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-tmr-files.md

 ## Exempting users in security groups from the policy

- The following parameters can be used with this cmdlet to fine-tune it.
+ The following parameter can be used with this cmdlet if required:

   `-ExcludedBlockDownloadGroupIds <comma separated security group ids>`